 The risk of BTV contamination of sheep embryos appears to be greater than that for cattle embryos.
-As discussed earlier, the IETS designates BTV as a Category 2 disease in sheep and as Category 4 disease in goats.
+As discussed earlier, the IETS designates BTV as a Category 2 disease in sheep and as a Category 4 disease in goats.

 - BTV10 was transmitted to susceptible sheep by transfer of inadequately washed embryos infected in vitro or in vivo with virus (Gilbert et al. 1987). - All 22 sheep embryos infected with BTV11 in vitro remained infective after washing according to IETS protocols (Singh et al. 1997).
-The authors concluded
+The authors concluded that the zona pellucida of sheep was 'stickier' and less resistant to pathogens than that of cattle.

-- that the zona pellucida of sheep was 'stickier' and less resistant to pathogens than that of cattle. - Terblanche et al. (2005) also found that sheep embryos infected in vitro with a strain of BTV4 remained infected after processing according to IETS protocols.
+- Terblanche et al. (2005) also found that sheep embryos infected in vitro with a strain of BTV4 remained infected after processing according to IETS protocols.
 However, although this South African strain of BTV4 was highly virulent (MacLachlan et al. 2008), it was not transmitted after transfer from viraemic donors of embryos which were washed according to IETS protocols (Terblanche et al. 2006). - Washing prevented infection of recipients after transfer of embryos collected from viraemic ewes infected with BTV11 (Hare et al. 1988). - Washing according to IETS protocols also prevented transfer of BTV10 and 11 from 107 sheep embryos collected from viraemic donors (Singh et al. 1997). - Goat embryos which were washed ten times before freezing did not transfer BTV to recipients despite being collected from does which were seropositive to Caribbean strains of BTV serotypes 6 and 14 (Chemineau et al. 1986).
-However, donors may not have been viraemic at the time of embryo collection.
+However, donors may not have been viraemic at the time of embryo collection. - BTV8 infected in vivo derived goat embryos that were exposed to virus in vitro and then washed according to IETS protocols (Al Ahmad et al. 2011).